-In 2020, there are over 3.8 billion total social media users across the globe logging into their favorite platforms.
+This year, there are over 3.8 billion total social media users across the globe logging into their favorite platforms.
 Of course, you want to reach out and let them know about your book.

 But which platforms should you focus on?
 And what type of content will help you connect with your future readers authentically?

 To avoid social media turning into a major black hole that drains your money and time as an author, read on to discover everything you need to know about using social platforms the right way.

 This guide to social media for authors covers:

 - What’s the best social media for writers?

 - Twitter for writers